 So, how the hell did I find my way out of this cycle?
 I woke up one day tired of being tired.
 Tired of feeling badly.
 Tired of feeling hopeless.
 Tired of experiencing the same situations over and over again just dressed up in different clothing and disguised as different people.
 I was exhausted.
 I knew I knew better and I was honestly tired of knowing that “I knew better.”
 So I stopped talking about how I knew better and I just started doing better.
 One of my best friends asked me what kind of woman I saw myself as and when I responded, he simply said, “Then be that woman, Shari.”
 He doesn’t even realize how profound that was for me and how that ultimately took everything that I “knew” and gave me permission to put it into action.
 I just started doing things and acting as that woman I envisioned would act.
 Before I knew it, I was weeding out the negative and I was filling my soul with things that felt good.
 I surrounded myself with people who inspired me, with things that made me smile, and I started rebuilding my spirit back up.
 And of course there were hiccups in between.
 We can’t grow without these.
 It’s the “stuff” that has been buried that we avoid most of our lives.
 It’s the “stuff” that causes the anxiety because it simply wants to emerge.
 It’s the “stuff” that once we allow ourselves to feel it, we can then begin to heal it.
 Needless to say, this time period of my life was filled with lots of crying, but also with whole lot of healing.
 A whole lot of soul lifting moments because I was lifting weights off my soul.
 My soul began feeling free.

 Throughout this time of finding myself, I ended up falling in love.
 Imagine that!
 Not only am I releasing all of this hurt, but as a bonus, I found a lifelong partner who I simply adored!
 ME.
 When I discovered my magic, I was then able to fully allow myself to shine because I didn’t want to be selfish with what I discovered.
 I have been given this beautiful gift and I can’t even imagine hoarding it.
 Plus, that talker is still in me (although a more refined one) and so I couldn’t shut up about everything I was feeling and all the lessons I had been learning.
 I wanted to stand from mountaintops and scream to the world that I was FREEEEEEE!
 (On a side note, I think there actually are some mountaintops I did scream that from.
 Don’t judge.)
 So I have been screaming it.
-I’ve been yelling it in videos, blogs, in my book, to friends, on social media – everywhere and anywhere people will listen.
+I’ve been yelling it in videos, on stages, articles & blogs, in my book, to friends, on social media – everywhere and anywhere people will listen.

 It is my mission to rebuild spirits, reignite lights that feel dimmed, and rejuvenate souls.
 It is my passion and I can’t imagine a life where I don’t share this message.